KHUSHIMISHRA05/KHUSHIMISHRA05/README.md

 - 👋 Hi, I’m @KHUSHIMISHRA05
 - 👀 I’m interested in artifical intelligence,working on develpoment for real-world problems using deeplearning method
-- 🌱 I’m currently learning WEB DEVELPOMENT & DSA
+- 🌱 I’m currently learning DSA.
 - 💞️ I’m looking to collaborate on ways which i can use my knowledge for better place.

 - 😄 Pronouns: she/her